Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/2 - Getting Comfortable in Kaeon FUSION/README.md

     	My File.txt

-will create a file next to Kaeon Dev.jar called My File.txt with the content:
+will create a file next to Kaeon Origin.jar called My File.txt with the content:

     abc
     123